 While Mothership has a very extensive and granular skill list, it also influenced the shorter list of skillsets in Orbital Decay.
 I expected to use this game mostly for one-shots, so I wanted character creation to go very, very quickly.
 And so, to discourage over-analysis during character creation I collapsed everything into four skills — three of which designed around the Mothership classes.

 The fourth skillset is Command — a social skill.
-That means it has lower utility in this specific scenario, but I didn’t want you to feel unable to socialize if you keep playing after this scenario.
-To try to make it more obviously useful here, though, I explicitly said that you can use it for “inspiration.”
+It has lower utility in this specific scenario, as you’re unlikely to encounter many people who actually want to talk, but I didn’t want players to feel unable to socialize if they keep playing after this scenario.
+To try to make Command more obviously useful here, though, I explicitly said that you can use it for “inspiration.”
 Using the help rule, that means you can roll your Command die to benefit pretty much any roll by any teammate by giving advice, watching their back, or cheering them on.
 I hope that makes it much more useful — and I hope I didn’t imply that too subtly.

 All of that said, in retrospect, I think the more granular approach to skills would probably work even better in Orbital Decay — it would lead to more frequent disasters, befitting a horror scenario.
-If you want to run Orbital Decay that way, I’d recommend picking two skills from the ones shown under any of the broader skillsets, and assigning d10 to one and d8 to the other (e.g., a character in a Maintenance role might take d10 in Labor and d8 in Repair).
+If you want to run Orbital Decay that way, I’d recommend picking two skills from the ones alluded to in the broader skillsets, assigning d10 to one and d8 to the other (e.g., a character in a Maintenance role might take d10 in Labor and d8 in Repair).

 I’ve read a lot of different takes on “how to do horror in RPGs.”
 I think there’s more than one fair answer.
 Some options include…